 Syrian President Sharaa makes the 1st White House visit by a Syrian head of state

-WASHINGTON — President Donald Trump is hosting Syrian President Ahmad al-Sharaa at the White House on Monday, welcoming the once-pariah state into a U.S-led global coalition to fight the Islamic State group.
+WASHINGTON — President Donald Trump hosted Syrian President Ahmad al-Sharaa at the White House on Monday, welcoming the once-pariah state into a U.S-led global coalition to fight the Islamic State group.

-Al-Sharaa arrived at the White House a little after 11:30 a.m. and began his Oval Office meeting shortly after.
-The meeting is closed to the press, and the Syrian president entered the building through West Executive Avenue, adjacent to the White House, rather than on the West Wing driveway used for other foreign leaders' arrivals.
+Al-Sharaa arrived at the White House around 11:30 a.m. and shortly after began his Oval Office meeting, which remained closed to the press.
+The Syrian president entered the building through West Executive Avenue, adjacent to the White House, rather than on the West Wing driveway used for other foreign leaders' arrivals.
+He left the White House about two hours later and greeted a throng of supporters gathered outside before getting into his motorcade.

 Trump and al-Sharaa — who once had ties to al-Qaida and had a $10 million U.S. bounty on his head — first met in May in Saudi Arabia.
 At the time, the U.S. president described al-Sharaa as a "young, attractive guy.
 Tough guy.
 Strong past, very strong past.
 Fighter."
 It was the first official encounter between the U.S. and Syria since 2000, when then-President Bill Clinton met with Hafez Assad, the father of Bashar Assad.